 FEAR – and how to manage it

-written by Elma Chapman
+Guest author: Elma Chapman

 Fear is our bodies’ language and yet so often we want to shut it up!
 It is an emotion within ourselves.
 An emotion in itself is not harmful, therefore why do people so dislike feeling fear, as it can be a warning that we are in danger and need to be aware of it?
 Almost the word itself conjures up images of frightening things, cowardice, not being good enough – and so on.